-This seminar centers on participation over break in the L'Arche Community (founded by Jean Vanier).
+THEO 368 This seminar centers on participation over break in the L'Arche Community (founded by Jean Vanier).
 Students explore issues of disability through active involvement.

-THEO 369 LEADERSHIP ISSUES SEMINAR
+LEADERSHIP ISSUES SEMINAR

 The Leadership Issues Seminar is designed for students working in a leadership capacity promoting community service or social action.
-MEXICO SEMINAR
+THEO 366 MEXICO SEMINAR migrant families, and assist agencies that serve workers.
+WASHINGTON SEMINAR

 Provides an international service opportunity through a two week immersion (during the last two weeks of May) in Oaxaca, Mexico.

-THEO 368 MIGRANT EXPERIENCES

-Offers a unique immersion into the lives of migrant farm workers in Florida during the spring harvest.
-Students work in the fields, live with migrant families, and assist agencies that serve workers.
+THEO 368 MIGRANT EXPERIENCES Offers a unique immersion into the lives of migrant farm workers in Florida during the spring harvest.
+Students work in the fields, live with